joehahn/grid_walker/README.md

 these agents into the pit instead of the goal.
-However the fix is simple, just double the number of games played when training the model; set N_training_games=3000 and rerun to show that the retrained AI now wins 100% of the time when the agent is started at all possible grid_walker positions:
+However the fix is simple, just double the number of games played when training the model; set N_training_games=3000 and rerun to show that the retrained AI now wins 100% of the time for all possible initial positions:
 ![](figs/retrain.png)
 :thumbsup: